 Socrates Wisdom about Spreading Rumors Against People

-It is widely spread among different classes and cultures of people the habit of gossip and transmission of news in order to discredit someone and inflict moral and social harm on him.
+It is widely spread among different classes and cultures of people, the habit of gossip and transmission of news in order to discredit someone and inflict moral and social harm on them.
 And often this news is false rumors that want to harm the owner.
+We will convey to you this story about the philosopher Socrates, and certainly, from it, we take wisdom and learn a lot about how to control the tongue by speaking falsehood or destructive speech that causes harm to the people around us.

 My brother, remember this wisdom of the philosopher Socrates whenever you try to spread any rumor, and know that you will be treated as you are treated, as the word leaves a great impact on the souls.
 Always speak constructive and positive words that benefit and help others…!